If You Liked This Post, Please Subscribe For Weekly Updates 🙂

-Fitness is just as important for disabled people as it is for abled people but it is more difficult when you have a disability because most apps are not designed with disabled people in mind.
+Fitness is just as important for disabled people as it is for abled people, but it is more difficult when you have a disability because most apps are not designed with disabled people in mind.
 Fitness trackers can help improve your fitness because it lets you know how active you are but when you have a physical disability you may be hesitant to buy one because they are not geared toward the disabled community.
-I got a FitBit for my birthday and at first, I was not sure how much use I would get from it because I have always thought these trackers were centered around steps which is wildly inaccuarate for me.
-The step count is not the most useful tool for a disabled person but thankfully it’s not the only useful took FitBit has. that can benefit disabled people.
-How can people with physical disabilities use a FitBit to improve their fitness?
-In this post I am going to talk about how I have used a FitBit to improve my activity level while still living with physical challenges.
+I got a Fitbit for my birthday and at first, I was not sure how much use I would get from it because I have always thought these trackers were centered around steps which is wildly inaccurate for me.
+The step count is not the most useful tool for a disabled person but thankfully it’s not the only useful took Fitbit has. that can benefit disabled people.
+How can people with physical disabilities use a Fitbit to improve their fitness?
+In this post I am going to talk about how I have used a Fitbit to improve my activity level while still living with physical challenges.

 Keep track of your water- Drinking enough water is important for everyone but sometimes it can be really hard to drink enough water when you have so much going on.
-Since the day I was born I have always been told that drinking lots of water was very importnat for me because I am more prone to bladder and kidney infections than most people.
-I try to drink lots of water but sometimes I am get busy and am not the great at it or just lose track how much I have had that day.
-The FitBit app has a water tracker that you can sync to your FitBit so you can easily keep track of how much water you have had and it also tell you how much water you should have based on your body weight.
+Since the day I was born I have always been told that drinking lots of water was very important for me because I am more prone to bladder and kidney infections than most people.
+I try to drink lots of water but sometimes I get busy and am not that great at it or just lose track how much I have had that day.
+The Fitbit app has a water tracker that you can sync to your Fitbit so you can easily keep track of how much water you have had, and it also tell you how much water you should have based on your body weight.
 I never knew how much I was drinking before but now I aim for sixty ounces of water or more.
-I always drink a little more than what my FitBit say because I have no idea how much I weigh and can’t accurately weight myself so I always have to guess my weight.
+I always drink a little more than what my Fitbit say because I have no idea how much I weigh and can’t accurately weight myself, so I always have to guess my weight.
 I never know if it’s more or less than what I am putting so I like to play it safe by drinking a little more water than my tracker tells me to drink because I don’t want to get dehydrated!

-I have wanted to get a fitness tracker for a long time but have been hesitant because every tracker and fitness app I have used has had maybe one feature that was benefical to me so I was excited when I so that the FitBit had several.
-There are some features on the FitBit that I don’t really benefit from because it was primarily designed for abled people without the disabled community in mind so I just don’t use those features.
+I have wanted to get a fitness tracker for a long time but have been hesitant because every tracker and fitness app I have used has had maybe one feature that was beneficial to me, so I was excited when I so that the Fitbit had several.
+There are some features on the Fitbit that I don’t really benefit from because it was primarily designed for abled people without the disabled community in mind, so I just don’t use those features.
 I kind of wish I could disable the steps because it’s discouraging to see how many steps I get in a day and even more discouraging when I realize half of them are probably from arm circles.
-This fitness tracker has helped me improve my fitness but I am only speaking from the perspective of one disabled person and I can’t speak for all disabled people.
-The FitBit or any other fitness tracker may help some disabled people but not be helpful to others especially to those who cannot exercise.
+This fitness tracker has helped me improve my fitness, but I am only speaking from the perspective of one disabled person, and I can’t speak for all disabled people.
+The Fitbit or any other fitness tracker may help some disabled people but not be helpful to others especially to those who cannot exercise.
 Do you have a favorite fitness tracker?
 What fitness trackers have you found most helpful for improving your activity level?